appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/ssl-configuration.md

 When you use wildcard certificate for main domain, you don't need to create an extra certificate for enterprise app store domain.

-Although your wildcard certficate does not include "Store Prefix", on self-hosted Appcircle server installations "Store Prefix" is not used actively since there is only one organization.
+Although your wildcard certificate does not include "Store Prefix", on self-hosted Appcircle server installations "Store Prefix" is not used actively since there is only one organization.

 Prefixed web requests will always be redirected to default store subdomain.
 And store subdomain is covered by your wildcard certificate.